exceptionless/Exceptionless.Net/src/Platforms/Exceptionless.AspNetCore/readme.txt

 exception.ToExceptionless().Submit()

 Please note that ASP.NET Core doesn't have a static http context.
-If possible, it is recommended that you set the HttpContext when submitting events.
+We recommend registering the http context accessor.
 Doing so will allow the request and user information to be populated.
-You can do this by calling the SetHttpContext EventBuilder extension method.
+You can do this by calling the AddHttpContextAccessor while configure services.

-exception.ToExceptionless().SetHttpContext(ActionContext).Submit()
+services.AddHttpContextAccessor()

 -------------------------------------
       Documentation and Support